massimocallisto/kafka-course-material/examples/03-kafka-connetors/README.md

 ## MQTT Connector
 - https://www.confluent.io/hub/confluentinc/kafka-connect-mqtt

+**Note**: the connector require a license key.
+However, you can use this connector for a 30-day trial period without a license key.

 Download the connector from https://www.confluent.io/hub/confluentinc/kafka-connect-mqtt, unpack and copy the lib content in `/opt/kafka/plugins` (create a sub-folder `mqtt-connector`).

 The post the connector configuration: